 2.1.
 Materials and selection criteria

 We defined a study area corresponding to the Adriatic basin, delimited by the Apennines in the west, the Alps in the north and the Dinaric Alps in the east.
 These were also the natural boundaries of the GAPR during the Upper Pleistocene.
 We compiled all radiocarbon results available for the Gravettian and Epigravettian periods for this area, excluding sites where the human presence is either elusive or not proven.
 It is clear that not all radiocarbon determinations have the same reliability and therefore cannot be used for all types of analyses.
 Different factors influence the quality of the data, such as the stratigraphic coherence of a series, diagenesis, contamination, etc. Further, radiocarbon dating methods have evolved and refined in the last decades.
 The application of Accelerator Mass Spectrometry methods from the 1980s onwards has deeper implications than just widening the range of suitable samples.
 Before its invention, only large samples (>150g) of organic material could be used to obtain a 14C age.
 Those are rare (or non-existent) in many archaeological contexts, so the solution was often to combine several bones or charcoal fragments from an entire archaeological layer or feature.
 Such “bulk sampling” presents several major issues: 1) the sample corresponds to an average age of the individual samples, thus affecting the relationship between the date and the event to be dated, especially as archaeological layers can cover a long timespan; 2) undetected taphonomic perturbations are more likely to affect the result when taking a number of samples than when taking a single one; 3) recent carbon contamination is statistically more probable in several samples than in a single one.
-In some cases, even a bulk sample from mixed-material layers corresponding to several thousands of years can yield an apparently ‘coherent’ date (Ducasse et al., 2019).
+In some cases, even a bulk sample from mixed-material layers corresponding to several thousands of years can yield an apparently ‘coherent’ date (e.g. Ducasse et al., 2019).
 The pre-treatment methods of the samples have also improved over time, especially for bone samples since the early 2000s (Higham et al., 2006).
 Despite the ultrafiltration protocol being proven to be more effective in removing contaminants than previous methods (Higham, 2011), it can still fail to eliminate entirely them in some cases, especially when dealing with low-collagen samples or approaching the temporal limit of the radiocarbon method (Marom et al., 2013).
 In addition to these technical factors, it is equally important to consider the quality of the TC identification.
-In some cases, a low quantity of archaeological material or its non-diagnostic character, led researchers to assign assemblages to a TC based on its sole radiocarbon date.
-Using those dates for our analyses will inevitably lead to circular reasoning.
+In some cases, a low quantity of archaeological material or its non-diagnostic character led researchers to assign assemblages to a TC based on its sole radiocarbon date.
+Using those dates for our analyses would inevitably lead to circular reasoning.

-In order to consider these potential sources of bias, we used two distinct sets of criteria to rate the reliability of radiocarbon determinations.
+In order to take into account these potential sources of bias, we used two distinct sets of criteria to rate the reliability of radiocarbon determinations.
 The first criteria refer to the reliability of the date itself and, following earlier work (Pettitt et al. 2003), correspond to a ranking system, with dates belonging to categories 1-3 being used for all analyses, and to categories 4-5 being systematically excluded:

 1) Highly reliable.
 This includes AMS dates obtained on samples in a coherent stratigraphic order within the sequence of the site and in a possible chronological range based on their associated archaeological materials.